AaltoSciComp/scicomp-docs/triton/usage/storage.rst

 In general, at least try to combine all of your input data into some sort of single file that can be read in sequence.

+Try to do the least amount of work possible in the core training
+loops: any CPU usage, print, logging, preprocessing, postprocessing, etc. reduces the amount of time the GPU is working unless you do it properly (Amdhal's law).

 * Tensorflow: `data input pipelines <https://www.tensorflow.org/guide/performance/datasets>`__

 (more coming later)